THE REAL STORY

 We love making beautiful hardwood floors.
 Real Wood Floors is committed to making the best wood floors in the business, and our company has been successful as a result.

-But while we make wood floors, our real purpose is to work towards the day when every orphan is home.
+But while we make wood floors, our real purpose is to work towards the day when every child is home.
 This is the mission that gets us up in the morning, and gives us the drive to keep growing, serving and succeeding.

 Knowing your Why makes all the difference.
 We hope that our story encourages you to discover your Why, and begin pursuing a bigger purpose for your business, team or organization.

-Clyde and Sam Cobb
+Clyde Elbrecht and Sam Cobb

 Co-owners, Real Wood Floors

 I glanced at the calendar on my desk.
 Just a month until graduation and I still had no idea what I was going to do.
 I was a senior at Missouri state and could see a diverging path in my future.
 One was the expected road, well defined and often traveled.
 Career, promotions, success - make lots of money.
 The other was more focused on making the world a little bit better by helping people, in some way.
 Living a life of significance.

 Unable to decide which path to take, I did what any college student would do, I procrastinated.
 I decided to take a gap year and go make a difference and see what it was like.
 I headed to Eastern Europe to teach English as a second language.
 I made a difference in the lives of young people and helped them become more well-rounded people.
 I came back from my gap year with even more conviction.
 I loved making a difference but I also knew I had bills to pay and I wanted to be able to eventually provide for a family.